 - See more traffic channels on sitecore.com

 So why surface this information in Salesforce?
 Its key value is showing the effort that visitors have taken to find your website, and this often relates to their enthusiasm.
 The volume of channel traffic is also an indication of the effectiveness of your marketing efforts.
-For example, if you spent 80% of your budget on Google Ads but your busiest channel is direct traffic, this indicates your AdWords are not effective.
+For example, if you spent 80% of your budget on Google Ads but your busiest channel is direct traffic, this indicates your AdWords is not effective.

 Learn more about using Sitecore analytics to help the sales team better identify their prospects on our S4S page.